fbpx

 Rigid luxury vinyl tile uses an easy-click installation through a tongue and groove system and is installed to float over the subfloor.
 It does not require adhesives, so you can install it yourself.
 But, it’s always safe to leave it to the professionals.

 This type of flooring is better in smaller rooms or if you have subfloors that experience moisture or where flooding could occur like basements, kitchens, bathrooms or laundry rooms.
-A phenomenal feature of rigid luxury vinyl tile flooring is that you can achieve the look of wood floors wherever you’d like except it’s waterproof.

 Traditional Sheet Vinyl